Lesson n°3

 # => "$2a$12$bRZAa4OE/NW00g4TmIyUF.m6WfoHxFYN6WhgvuJUz6gyZrQatIARW"

-# Your value will be different than mine here thanks to the salt!
+# Your value will be different from mine here thanks to the salt!

 # with the same salt and compare it to the value stored in the database